triflicacid/fabric-logic-mod/README.md

 # Features

+**NOTE** All blocks that accept input(s), unless otherwise stated, require **strong** redstone inputs.

 ## Logic Gates

 Logic gates accept inputs and outputs are signal only if a predicate is met.
-- Inputs : if accept only one input, this is opposite the output.
-If accepts two inputs, these are left/right of the input.
+- Inputs : different gates accept a different number of inputs
+  - One input: opposite of indicator.
+  - Two inputs: left/right of indicator.
+  - Three inputs: both of the above.

+  Some two-input gates can be extended to three inputs.
+This will occur is there is a (potential) redstone-emitting block behind it.

 - Output : the output is indicated visually by the icon on the block, and by a black indicator lamp which glows red when the gate is active.

 The advanced wrench toggles each get between its NOT variant